 High-Deductible Health Plans: A Way to Save on Taxes

 The U.S. government offers employers and employees tax advantages linked to their health plans.
 High-Deductible Health Plans (HDHPs) typically feature lower premiums and higher deductibles than traditional insurance plans.
-(As of 2013, HDHPs are plans with a minimum deductible of $1,250 per year for individual coverage and $2,500 for family coverage.)
+As of 2018, HDHPs are plans with a minimum deductible of $1,350 per year for individual coverage and $2,700 for family coverage.

-The big advantage of an HDHP, though, is that members can set up a Health Savings Account (HSA) to pay medical costs, which enables them to deduct as much as $6,350 of those medical costs on their tax return each year.
-So, an employee could set aside a sum from each paycheck in pretax funds, then, as they use medical services, pay for those services from this HSA fund.
+The big advantage of an HDHP, though, is that members can set up a Health Savings Account (HSA) to pay medical costs.
+An employee could set aside a sum from each paycheck in pretax funds, and then pay for medical services from the HSA.
+For 2018, members can contribute up to $3,450 for individual coverage plans and $6,900 for family coverage plans towards their HSAs.